bgamari/ghc-wiki-import/strict-pragma.md

 TODO(SPJ): The below comments from SPJ contains the translation, but it's somewhat interleaved with other stuff so I forgot what it was.

+## Implementation

+TODO Find all the places where we do special things for bang patterns and list them here.

 ## Raw chat log between SPJ, Johan, and Duncan